-- Inclusion of equity-based compensation in the pension calculation; - Inclusion of target (unearned) or excessive bonus amounts in the pension calculation;

-- Addition of extra years service credited in other than exceptional circumstances and without compelling rationale; - No absolute limit on SERP annual pension benefits (ideally expressed in \$ terms); - No reduction in benefits on a pro-rata basis in the case of early retirement.
+- Inclusion of equity-based compensation in the pension calculation; - Inclusion of target (unearned) or excessive bonus amounts in the pension calculation; - Addition of extra years service credited in other than exceptional circumstances and without compelling rationale; - No absolute limit on SERP annual pension benefits (ideally expressed in money terms); - No reduction in benefits on a pro-rata basis in the case of early retirement.

-In addition, consideration will also be given to the extent to which executive compensation is performance driven and "at risk", as well as whether bonus payouts can exceed 100% of base salary.
+In addition, consideration will also be given to the extent to which executive compensation is performance driven and "at risk," as well as whether bonus payouts can exceed 100 percent of base salary.

-Rationale: The inclusion of bonus and unlimited incentive compensation amounts along with base salary as the basis for calculating supplemental pension benefits is generally viewed as unacceptable market practice.
+RATIONALE: The inclusion of bonus and incentive compensation amounts along with base salary as the basis for calculating supplemental pension benefits is generally viewed as an unacceptable market practice.
 Proposals that aim to limit excessive pension payments for executives are laudable.
-The inclusion of variable compensation or other enhancements under SERP provisions can significantly drive up the cost of such plans, a cost that is absorbed by the company and its shareholders.
+The inclusion of variable compensation or other enhancements under SERP provisions can significantly drive up the cost of such plans, a cost that is ultimately absorbed by the company and its shareholders.

-However, we appreciate the need for Canadian companies to attract and retain key executives in an increasingly competitive global economy and believe that a broader review of total compensation and performance are necessary in evaluating any compensation related proposal.
-Investor pressure to structure executive compensation so that the majority is "at risk" has driven down base salary and therefore it may be reasonable to include short term cash bonus amounts in the bonus calculation.
+Investor pressure to structure executive compensation so that the majority is "at risk" has driven down base salary and therefore it may be reasonable in certain cases to include short-term cash bonus amounts in the bonus calculation.
 Therefore, ISS will assess limits imposed on extra service credits and the overall mix of guaranteed (salary) and at risk (performance driven incentive compensation) executive compensation, as well as the size of potential cash bonus amounts, when determining vote recommendations on SERP shareholder proposals asking for elimination of these elements in SERP calculations.
 Given the conservative general market practice in this regard, support for such proposals should be limited to those companies that exceed standard market practice thus qualifying as problematic pay practices as outlined above.

-6. Social and Environmental Issues
+6. Social/Environmental Issues